IgniteUI/igniteui-docfx/en/components/transaction-how-to-use.md

 }
 ```

-In addition there is function that checks item for unsaved deletion:
+In addition, there is a function that checks items for unsaved deletion:

 ```typescript
 public isDeleted(id): boolean {